Scaling law of individual urban tour behavior: Introduction

-In terms of modeling the tour termination choice process, several models that have been proposed for modeling commercial vehicle tour behavior provide us with valuable insights.
-Hunt and Stefan propose a trip chain generation framework using discrete choice model to predict the next stop purpose of commercial vehicles and generate trip chains \cite{2007TRB}.
-Going further in this direction, Wang and Holgui\'{n}-Veras propose a simplified tour termination model using binary logit model to decide whether an individual will return to base location or continue the current tour \cite{2008TRR}.
-However, these models require many parameters, which not only increase model complexity but also fail to capture the core factors influencing trip chain choice behavior.
-Although individual tour behavior is the result of joint interaction across multiple decision-makers and environment \cite{2017TRA, 2016TS, 2021T}, it is essential to capture the core factors that influence the individual tour behavior.
-Currently, there is still a lack of human mobility models that can accurately reproduce urban tour length distributions \cite{2018PR}.
+In transportation science, several studies that focus on modeling the tour termination choice process provide valuable insights.
+Hunt and Stefan proposed a tour generation framework using a discrete choice model to predict the purpose of the next stop of commercial vehicles \cite{13}.
+Furthermore, Wang and Holgu\'{i}n-Veras proposed a simplified tour termination model using a binary logit model to decide whether an individual will return to the base location or continue the current tour \cite{30}.
+However, these models require many parameters, which not only increases model complexity but also causes the model to fail to capture the core factors that influence tour choice behavior.
+Although individual tour behavior is the result of joint interactions across multiple decision-makers and environments \cite{18,31,9}, the core factors that influence individual tour behavior must be captured.
+In contrast, studies that model human mobility using statistical physics approaches tend to use simple rules and few parameters to reproduce scaling laws.
+Therefore, integrating the tour generation framework from transportation science with individual random walk models from statistical physics is a promising research direction for uncovering the underlying mechanisms behind the tour length distribution.

-The purpose of this work is to uncover urban tour length distribution and develop model to reproduce the statistical characteristics of tour-based individual human mobility such as tour length distribution, Heaps' law and Zipf's law.
-We start by presenting the Foursquare user check-in dataset and intra-city heavy truck trajectory dataset that we use in the statistical analysis.
-These two datasets contain information on the trajectory of Foursquare users and heavy trucks which respectively represent the intra-city human and truck mobility.
-Inspired by researches on individual human mobility, we introduce a model considering the tour termination mechanism and individuals' tendency to revisit location.
-The model generates tour length distribution, Heaps' law and Zipf's law that mimic the empirical ones and can explain the observed tour length distribution of human and heavy trucks .
+In this study, we first uncover the urban tour length distribution and then develop a model to reproduce the statistical characteristics of individual human mobility, including the tour length distribution, Heaps’ law, Zipf’s law and the distribution of the radius of gyration.
+We start by presenting the Foursquare users' check-in dataset used for empirical analysis.
+This dataset contains information on the trajectories of Foursquare users, which represent intracity human mobility.
+We then introduce a model that considers the process by which an individual decides to terminate a tour and individuals’ tendency to revisit locations.
+Additionally, we extend the model by a gravity-based mechanism that governs the exploration of new locations within the urban area.
+The model generates the tour length distribution, Heaps’ law, Zipf’s law and the distribution of the radius of gyration, which mimic the empirical results and can explain the underlying mechanism of the tour length distribution for human.